 Discovering water beneath your furnace is a homeowner’s worst dream.
-Is it a heating and cooling issue or plumbing malfunction?
-It’s hard to say for sure, but Service Experts Heating & Air Conditioning is here with some HVAC issues that could result in a leaky furnace.
+Is it an HVAC (heating, ventilation, air conditioning) problem or plumbing malfunction?
+It’s hard to say for sure, but Service Experts Heating & Air Conditioning is here with a few HVAC issues that could result in a leaky furnace.

-A standard-efficiency furnace should not produce condensation so if your system does, it may be that the flue pipe was not sized properly.
-The heated exhaust could be cooling and condensing within the pipe, then draining back into the furnace and leaking out.
+A standard-efficiency furnace should not have condensation so if yours does, it may be that the flue pipe was not sized correctly.
+The hot exhaust could be cooling and condensing within the pipe, then draining back into your furnace and leaking out.

 Typically condensation from a high-efficiency furnace will flow out to a floor drain.
-If there is an obstruction in the tubing or the floor drain, it could result in a leak around your heating system.
-A precision tune-up from a furnace repair contractor should help prevent this problem from taking place.
+If there is a clog in the line or the floor drain, it could cause a leak around your furnace.
+A heating tune-up from a furnace repair expert should help prevent this problem from taking place.
 Unfortunately, neglecting furnace maintenance could make you end up with a clogged drain, resulting in wall, ceiling, or other damage to your family’s home.

-This issue should be caught with routine heating tune-ups, but if your furnace is leaking water, the humidifier may be leaking inside the furnace.
-Water leaking into your heating system can cause major damage to the internal components so it’s important to call your furnace service expert as soon as possible if you think this may be your issue.
+This problem should be found with routine furnace tune-ups, but if your heating system is leaking water, the humidifier could be leaking inside the heating system.
+Water leaking into your furnace can cause major damage to the internal elements so it’s important to call your furnace service expert as soon as possible if you think this may be your issue.